betaly/jobor/packages/jobor/README.md

 ## Storage

-Jobor supports two storage options currently:
+Jobor supports two bufstore options currently:

-- **In-Memory**: A simple, in-memory storage solution that is useful for development and testing.
+- **In-Memory**: A simple, in-memory bufstore solution that is useful for development and testing.
-- **Redis**: A distributed, persistent storage solution that is useful for production applications.
+- **Redis**: A distributed, persistent bufstore solution that is useful for production applications.

 ### In-Memory Storage